 What is a Registered Retirement Income Fund (RRIF)?

-A registered arrangement that was made between an individual and a carrier (like a bank or insurance company), where the carrier makes payments to you, after you transfer property to that carrier.
+RRIF is a registered arrangement that was made between an individual and a carrier (like a bank or insurance company), where the carrier makes payments to you after you transfer property to that carrier.

-There is a minimum amount that must be paid out to the individual each year, that is based on our age, each year; the RRIF will be paid out for your life, and once it is started, no other amounts can be added into.
+There is a that must be paid out to the individual each year, that is based on your age; the RRIF will be paid out for your life, and once it is started, no other amounts can be added to it.
 You can have more than one RRIF.

 What is the RRIF Withdrawal Reduction?

-Part of the new measures put forth by the federal government includes a reduction in the withdrawal minimum to assist seniors currently receiving payments
+Part of the new measures put forth by the federal government includes a reduction in the minimum withdrawal amount to assist seniors currently receiving payments:

 - Minimum withdrawal for 2020 is reduced by 25%